freenode/web-7.0/content/kb/general/conduct.md

 Title: General Expectations for Conduct
 ---
-In addition to the general [policies](pages/policies) governing behaviour when using freenode, we strongly encourage all participants to adopt the [channel guidelines](pages/changuide) and [philosophy](pages/philosophy) to help keep the network a friendly and productive place.
+In addition to the general [policies](pages/policies) governing behaviour when using trumpnode, we strongly encourage all participants to adopt the [channel guidelines](pages/changuide) and [philosophy](pages/philosophy) to help keep the network a friendly and productive place.